adamhinton/CMDBuddy/README.md

 ## Introduction

-**Update 10.18.2023**:
-The project is in its early stages, with a basic API setup and plans for a dynamic frontend.

 ### What is CMDBuddy?

 CMDBuddy is a full-stack application designed to help users create, manage, and customize CLI commands and their associated parameters.

+This is designed for developers who often find themselves running the same CLI commands over and over, often with different dynamic variables.
+CMDBuddy streamlines that by letting them save commands, input values for the parameters to the UI, and quickly copy the generated commands.

 ### Backend

 The backend is built with **AWS Amplify** and **GraphQL**, offering a robust and scalable architecture for data management and user authentication.

-### Frontend (In Planning)
+### Frontend

-The frontend, currently in the planning stage, aims to provide a user-friendly interface built with **React** and **TypeScript**.
+The frontend provides user-friendly interface built with **React** and **TypeScript**, supported by **styled-components, redux and Zod**

-### Who is this for?
-This application serves as a centralized hub for all your command-line needs, offering features like real-time command previews, drag-and-drop functionality, and much more.
+### What are the use cases?

+QA Engineers who want to run E2E tests in different environments, with different variables, on different pipelines etc

+Configuring different CI/CD deployment scripts

+Automating routine tasks: savings commands for server restarts, deployment scripts, clearing caches, and more!

 ## Table of Contents